spcl/dace/doc/ide/cli.rst

 :code:`sdfv` - SDFG Viewer
 --------------------------

 The SDFG Viewer :code:`sdfv` displays SDFGs in the system's HTML viewer.
+It reads an SDFG and creates a temporary HTML file that contains a standalone viewer, which is then opened.

 | Usage:
 | :code:`sdfv <filepath>`